piyushkumar079/CSITTeam012/Assignment/SRS.md

 The application will follow standard web security guidelines.
 Payment gateway integration must comply with PCI-DSS regulations.
 Limited to web browser access in the initial phase.

+3. System Features
+3.1 User Registration and Authentication
+Description: Users should be able to register, log in, and manage their profiles.
+Functional Requirements:
+Registration form with fields: Name, Email, Phone Number, and Password.
+Secure login mechanism (JWT for session handling).
+Forgot password and reset password feature.
+3.2 Event Browsing
+Description: Users can browse available events and view details.
+Functional Requirements:
+Search filters based on location, date, and event type.
+List of events with details such as date, venue, time, and ticket availability.
+3.3 Seat Selection and Ticket Booking
+Description: Users can book tickets for events by selecting seats.
+Functional Requirements:
+Interactive seating layout for users to select their preferred seats.
+Ticket availability displayed in real-time.
+Booking summary before payment.
+3.4 Payment Processing
+Description: Users can securely pay for their tickets using a payment gateway.
+Functional Requirements:
+Payment via debit/credit cards, UPI, or mobile wallets.
+Secure transactions and confirmation of payment.
+Email or SMS notification for booking confirmation.
+3.5 Admin Dashboard
+Description: Admin users can manage events and venues.
+Functional Requirements:
+Admin can add, modify, or delete events.
+Venue management with seating arrangement details.
+Reporting on ticket sales and user statistics.
+4. Non-functional Requirements
+4.1 Performance Requirements
+The system should handle 1000 concurrent users without significant latency.
+Page load time should not exceed 3 seconds under normal load conditions.
+4.2 Security Requirements
+All user data should be encrypted.
+Sensitive information such as passwords and payment details should never be stored in plain text.
+User authentication should use a secure mechanism like OAuth or JWT.
+4.3 Usability Requirements
+The UI should be intuitive and user-friendly.
+The system should be accessible on multiple devices (desktop, tablet, mobile).
+4.4 Reliability and Availability
+The system should be available 99.9% of the time.
+Automatic daily backups of the database should be in place.